gianlucagiacometti/roundcube-toolbox/README.md

 Roundcube Toolbox
 =================
-This plugin is a set of tools for Roundcube webmail
+This plugin is a set of tools for Roundcube webmail and Postfix with sql backend